Acute coffee ingestion with and without medium-chain triglycerides decreases blood oxidative stress markers and increases ketone levels

-Background: Ingestion of ketone supplements, caffeine and medium chain triglycerides (MCTs) may all be effective strategies to increase blood levels of the ketone body beta-hydroxybutyrate (D-BHB).
+© 2020, Canadian Science Publishing.
+All rights reserved.
+Ingestion of ketone supplements, caffeine, and medium-chain triglycerides (MCTs) may all be effective strategies to increase blood levels of the ketone body beta-hydroxybutyrate (D-BHB).
 However, acute ingestion of a bolus of lipids may increase oxidative stress (OS).
 The purpose of the study was to investigate the impact of adding varying amounts of MCTs to coffee on blood levels of D-BHB and markers of OS.
-Methods: Ten college-aged men ingested coffee with 0g, 28g, and 42g of MCT in a randomized order.
-Blood samples were collected pre, as well as two and four hours postprandial and analyzed for D-BHB, total cholesterol (TC), high density lipoprotein cholesterol (HDL-c), glucose, triglycerides (TAG), insulin, as well as OS markers: advanced oxidation protein products (AOPP), glutathione (GSH), malondialdehyde (MDA), and hydrogen peroxide (H2O2).
-Results: All three treatments resulted in a significant increase in D-BHB, HDL-c, and TC, as well as a significant decrease in TAG, MDA, H2O2, and insulin.
-The 42g treatment was associated with significantly higher levels of AOPP and MDA.
-Conclusions: Acute ingestion of coffee results in favorable changes to markers of cardiometabolic health that were not impacted by the addition of 28g MCT.
-However, 42g MCT caused significantly greater OS.
+Ten college-aged men ingested coffee with 0, 28, and 42 g of MCT in a randomized order.
+Blood samples were collected pre-as well as 2 and 4 h postprandial and analyzed for D-BHB, total cholesterol (TC), high-density lipoprotein cholesterol (HDL-c), glucose, triglycerides (TAG), insulin, and OS markers: Advanced oxidation protein products (AOPP), glutathione (GSH), malondialdehyde (MDA), and hydrogen peroxide (H2O2).
+All three treatments resulted in a significant increase in D-BHB, HDL-c, and TC as well as a significant decrease in TAG, MDA, H2O2, and insulin.
+The 42 g treatment was associated with significantly higher levels of AOPP and MDA.
+Acute ingestion of coffee results in favorable changes to markers of cardiometabolic health that were not impacted by the addition of 28 g of MCT.
+However, 42 g of MCT caused significantly greater OS.

 Canadian Journal of Physiology and Pharmacology